lrodrigues067/Merge---edgar-/README.md

-# Merge---edgar-
+#file name: Merging the Datasets
+#objective: Unite all the datasets by following the alphabet
+#author: Leticia Rodrigues
+#created on: February - March (2021)
+#last accessed on:

+#install.packages(dplyr)
 library(dplyr)

-#Merging the datasets of the companys that have a 10-k report
+#Merging the datasets of the companys that starts with the letter A - ok

 A = rbind(threeM, ap) %>%
   rbind(electrolux) %>%